DavidTran00/Penn-Health-Communication-Projects/README.md

 # Penn-Health-Communication-Projects

-Python scripts for processing text data for health communication studies in Penn's Annenberg School for Communication
+Python scripts for processing text data developed for health communication researchers in Penn's Annenberg School for Communication.